 Eligibility: The applicant must be (1) a doctoral candidate (proposal and/or prospectus must be formally approved by the department); and (2) registered for at least one credit hour at Baylor University during the semester of travel.
 Summer requests can be based on fall registration.

 Award: The Graduate School will match funds with the student's department, up to $300.
 A doctoral student is eligible for one such award during her/his studies at Baylor University.

-- A letter, emailed to [email protected], that contains:
+1. A letter, emailed to [email protected], that contains:

-- An estimate of expenses to be incurred in the proposed travel
+c.
+An estimate of expenses to be incurred in the proposed travel

-- An attached copy of the approved dissertation proposal
+d.
+An attached copy of the approved dissertation proposal

-Note: The student should submit his/her application four weeks prior to travel.
+Note: The student should submit his/her request four weeks prior to travel, if possible.
 If the request is submitted nearer to the meeting date, funding may not reach the student until after the meeting.
 A check will be mailed directly to the student.Report:

-- If your professional expenses were less than the amount of the award, include a check (payable to Baylor University) for the difference.
+3. If your professional expenses were less than the amount of the award, include a check (payable to Baylor University) for the difference.

 Baylor's Tax & Compliance Office has determined that travel grants which are provided to students in order to further their educational research endeavors are classified as fellowships.
 Such a fellowship is reportable by the students as taxable income.